ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

 1. Open the Active LabVIEW project where the InstrumentStudio plug-in was created.
 2. The generated plug-in comes with a Packed Project Library (PPL) build specification.
 3. To build the PPL, right-click on the desired build specification and choose 'Build'.
-4. Copy the built plug-in files into the InstrumentStudio `Addons` directory, which is `C:\Program Files\National Instruments\InstrumentStudio\Addons` by default.
+4. Copy or install the built plug-in files into the InstrumentStudio `Addons` directory, which is `C:\Program Files\National Instruments\InstrumentStudio\Addons` by default.
+This action will require administrative permission.
-   - You may optionally install the plug-in files into a subdirectory of the `Addons` directory so its contents do not conflict with other plug-ins.
+   1. You may optionally install the plug-in files into a subdirectory of the `Addons` directory so its contents do not conflict with other plug-ins.
-   - In addition to the default `Addons` directory, you can also install the plug-ins to a user-defined directory configured in the InstrumentStudio preferences dialog for plug-ins.
+   2. In addition to the default `Addons` directory, you can also install the plug-ins to a user-defined directory configured in the InstrumentStudio preferences dialog for plug-ins.
       - This user-defined directory allows for the installation of plug-ins without requiring administrative permissions.
       - To configure this preference, InstrumentStudio must be launched with administrator